Jira Software modules

 Custom API Call

 This action module lets you make a custom authenticated call to the Jira Software API.
-This way, you can create a data flow automation that can’t be accomplished by the other Jira Software modules.
+Use this module to create a data flow automation that can’t be accomplished by the other Jira Software modules.

 When you are configuring this module, the following fields display.

 Select the HTTP request method you need to configure the API call.
-For more information, see HTTP request methods in Adobe Workfront Fusion.
+For more information, see HTTP request methods.

 Connection